amitrdandavate/demo/README.md

 This is sample demo project.
+Modified